What is a social media wall?

 What are social media walls used for?

 • Events.
 A wall on the main screen gives the room something to react to.
-Attendees see their posts appear live, which encourages more posting and makes audience energy visible to everyone in the room.
+People at the event can see their posts appear live, which encourages them to post more and makes it clear how much energy the audience has.

 • Websites.
-Campaign pages, product pages, and careers pages use social walls to show real user content.
-Real posts read differently than brand-produced content, and visitors notice.
+Campaign, product, and careers pages use social walls to show real user content.
+People notice the difference between real posts and content produced by a brand.

-• Employer branding and internal comms.
-HR and communications teams use walls on intranets and during all-hands meetings to show real company culture and connect global teams.
+• Employer branding and internal communications.
+The people in the human resources and communications teams use walls on company websites and during all-hands meetings to show what the company is really like and help connect teams all over the world.

 • Physical screens.
-Airport lounges, corporate lobbies, and retail stores run walls on screens to display live social content or brand feeds throughout the day.
+Airport lounges, company lobbies, and shops use screens to show live social content or brand feeds all day.

 For social wall examples across industries, real deployments show how the same underlying tool can look and function completely differently depending on the context.

-A social wall is only as good as what goes on it and how it's managed.
-Here's what separates a wall that actually works from one that's just running in the background:
+A social wall is only as good as the content that appears on it and how it's managed.
+Here's what makes a wall that actually works from one that's just running in the background:

 • It's moderated.
-Unfiltered hashtag aggregation is a brand safety risk.
-A properly set-up wall uses AI moderation, with AI Spam Filter and AI Sentiment Filters that keep your social wall professional and on-brand, or manual approval enabled, so nothing embarrassing goes live during a keynote.
+If you don't filter hashtags, it can be bad for your brand.
+A wall that is set up properly uses AI to moderate, with AI Spam Filters and AI Sentiment Filters that keep your social wall professional and on-brand, or with manual approval enabled, so nothing embarrassing goes live during a keynote.

 • It gives people a reason to post.
-A wall nobody contributes to is just a screensaver.
-The setup needs to make participation obvious: a visible QR code, a clear hashtag, a prompt on screen before the session starts.
+If nobody contributes to a wall, it's just a screensaver.
+The setup needs to make it clear that people can take part.
+This means using a QR code that can be seen, a hashtag that is easy to spot, and a message on the screen before the session starts.

-• The content matches what the audience cares about.
+• It engages the audience with relevant content.
 At an event, it shows the experience people are already having.
-On a website, it shows real customers talking about real results.
-A wall that displays off-topic or low-quality content defeats the purpose.
+On the website, you can see real customers talking about real results.
+A wall that displays unrelated or poor-quality content doesn't achieve anything.

 • It's measurable.
 Post counts, impression data, and reach metrics turn a nice-looking display into something you can report on.
 For a breakdown of what to track, the social wall ROI playbook covers the metrics that matter.